lukasturcani/mol-draw/readme.rst

 Apart from the usage examples here, you can see all exported functions at

-These functions are the same for both JavaScript and PureScript users.
+The exported functions are identical for both JavaScript and PureScript users.

 JavaScript